adityadeshlahre/katalogApp/README.md

 ## Resource I'h used to create this application :-
 https://www.youtube.com/watch?v=j-LOab_PzzU
-This version is wiht commented codes and updated moduls :)
+This version is with commented codes and updated moduls :)

 THANKYOU